-Big question, how do you think you go from being a New Blood Award winner in the earlier stages of your career to a Yellow Pencil winner?
+How do you think you go from being a New Blood Award winner in the earlier stages of your career to a D&AD Yellow Pencil winner in 2018?

 Well, I do the same things all the time, just better.
 But seriously, the New Blood Award we won is not an accidental reward and if you want to follow the path you have chosen, it will eventually turn into another success.
-For me it was the first ever Yellow Pencil for Poland, and for my colleague Adam, with whom we won 9 years ago in London it was working on Madison Avenue.
+For me it was the first ever Yellow Pencil for Poland, and for my colleague Adam, with whom we won nine years ago in London whilst working on Madison Avenue.
 Be patient, my friends.

 Tell us more about your D&AD Awards Yellow Pencil winning project